 2020 has been a remarkable year across the board, but especially for online retailers.
 According to a recent article, though, local Canadian retailers have not been the true winners, with 80% of people opting to buy from Amazon over the past six months.

-So, how can Canadian retailers start to up their game, and ultimately drive sales and repeat businesses in the e-commerce arms of their businesses, especially in such a competitive digital marketplace?
+So, how can Canadian retailers start to up their game, and ultimately drive sales and repeat business, especially in such a competitive digital marketplace?

 Whether you’re in the business of beauty, fashion, health, home goods, electronics, or , there are some techniques to keep top of mind when marketing to a new or returning customer base.
 Ultimately, these will encourage consumers to login and load up on your product or service, and remain in the retail running.

 A smarter way to pay: Offer buy now, pay later in your e-commerce store.

 Over 7,000 merchants offer PayBright’s buy now, pay later as a diverse payment method in their e-commerce stores.
 This makes sense, as this installment payment solution integrates easily with all major e-commerce platforms like Shopify and Magento.

 Those merchants offering buy now, pay later have noted an increase in sales conversions, a boost in repeat business, and a higher average order value (AOV).
 Why?
 Customers enjoy the financial flexibility of paying in installments, either biweekly or monthly.
 And, with no new card sign up required and low- to no-interest, shoppers are able to access and afford what you are selling.